syncliteio/SyncLite/GETTING_STARTED.md

 ```

 > ⚠️ Docker helper scripts use default credentials.
 Change usernames, passwords, and enable TLS before any production use.

+If your use case is the embedded Rust runtime (`synclite` crate), you do not need `deploy.sh` / `start.sh` or the platform Docker scripts.
+Those scripts are for deploying the SyncLite web applications (Consolidator, DBReader, QReader, Job Monitor, Sample App).
+For Rust runtime apps, use Cargo directly from `synclite-code-samples/synclite-logger/rust` or your own Rust project.

 ### App URLs (after start)